MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-server/Upgrade-SPSite.md

 Upgrade-SPSite https://<site name>/sites/testsite
 ```

-This example upgrades the existing https://\<site name\>/sites/testsite site collection by using only build-to-build upgrade actions.
-The SPSite.CompatibilityLevel will not be changed by this operation.
+This example upgrades the existing https://\<site name\>/sites/testsite site collection by using only available build-to-build upgrade actions that are associated with the current site collection operating mode the SPSite.CompatibilityLevel will not be changed by this operation.

 ### -------------EXAMPLE 2----------
 ```
 Upgrade-SPSite https://<site name>/sites/testsite -VersionUpgrade
 ```

-This example upgrades the existing https://\<site name\>/sites/testsite site collection by using only build-to-build upgrade actions.
+This example upgrades the existing https://\<site name\>/sites/testsite site collection by using all available build-to-build upgrade actions that are associated with the current site collection operating mode and performs a version-to-version upgrade.
-The SPSite.CompatibilityLevel will not be changed by this operation.

 ## PARAMETERS